jacobbroughton/eCommerce-WebApp/README.md

 * Make separate pages for showing only/all saved or active listings
 * Make 'Load more' work correctly from searched results
 * Change statusUrl to clientUrl and serverUrl
+* Turn scroll events off for listings page when modal is opened
+* Limit search results just like in categories
+    * Return to search page
+* Reflect search bar value instead of category
+* Convert complex state management with useReducer
+    * Auth0 context
+    * Anything that deals with an object or array

 # Incomplete
 - Split up context
     - Hooks
-- Separate api calls to other files if possible
-- Convert complex state management with useReducer
-    - Auth0 context
-    - Anything that deals with an object or array
 - Adjust components
     - Work from parent component to child
 - Add 'view all in category' when on a single listing view.
-- Reflect search bar value instead of category
-    - Also make the URL different
 - Clean up CSS files, employ DRY method
-- Limit search results just like in categories
-    - Return to search page
 - Add notifications
     - Use web-sockets
-- Turn scroll events off for listings page when modal is opened
 - Let users edit their profile info, and add new info
 - Adjust image resize
 - Add filtering